Tap to Call Call us 1300 665 573

 • Live sightings – this will be rare because the rat is wary of humans and is active at night when we are generally sleeping.
 A daytime sighting is indicative of a population explosion;

-• Carcasses – predators, including cats and dogs, may leave dead rodents in plain site.
-Cats in particular will often seek your praise after a successful catch and kill;
+• Carcasses – predators, including cats and dogs, may leave dead rodents in plain sight.
+Cats, in particular, will often seek your praise after a successful catch and kill;

 • Droppings – they will be randomly scattered near runways, feeding and nesting sites;